Professional Indemnity Insurance for Financial Advisers

 The 'rate' charged is dependent on a number of different factors which the underwriters will consider carefully.
 It's necessary to supply a considerable amount of information that enables them to assess the level of risk to which your firm is exposed, and the premium will then be based on this assessment.

 From the IFA's point of view, it is foolish to compare professional indemnity insurance policies based on premium alone.
-You need to fully understand exactly what kind of cover you are getting for your money before you make a claim and discover that the wording does not mean quite what you thought.
+You need to fully understand exactly what kind of cover you are getting for your money before you make a claim and then discover that the wording does not mean quite what you thought.

 There have been many instances of coverage disputes occurring in this marketplace, and the best way to avoid this situation is to get specialist advice from a broker at the outset.
-Call us on 0345 251 4000 – we're happy to help you find exactly the cover you need, and peace of mind, for the lowest possible premium.
+Call us on 0345 251 4000 – we're happy to help you find the cover you need and peace of mind, for the lowest possible premium.

 The professional indemnity market for Financial Planners